CS-Journeys/revisto/README.md

 `git push -u origin my-branch-name`

 9. Create a pull request in GitHub via the green "Compare & pull request" button
+10. In GitHub, link the pull request to the relevant issue
-10. Notify your team leader of your newly created pull request or assign a reviewer via the "Reviewers" settings button
+11. Notify your team leader of your newly created pull request or assign a reviewer via the "Reviewers" settings button
-11. Wait for the reviewer to review your code.
+12. Wait for the reviewer to review your code.
 If everything looks good, they will merge your code into the master branch.
+13. Return to the master branch:

+`git switch master`